Skip to the main content.

 Monitor the metrics you established in Phase 1.
 Are resolution times improving?
 Is first contact resolution increasing?
 Where is AI helping, and where does it need refinement?

 Critical insight: This phase is where you discover what needs adjustment.
 AI might route tickets incorrectly because your documentation uses different terminology than clients do.
 Or suggested knowledge base articles might be outdated.
-Or certain issue types might consistently confuse the system.
+These discoveries are valuable—they show you where to focus refinement efforts.

-Phase 3: Deployment & Optimization (Weeks 9-12)
+Phase 3: Deploy & Optimize (Weeks 9-12)

 By phase three, AI has been trained on your environment, your team understands how to work with it, and you've refined the system based on real usage.
-You're ready to deploy more broadly and begin continuous optimization.

 Key activities: